-In this appeal case, the relationship between a private tenant and potential successor was that of two men, and upon the death of the elder partner, it was found that despite their twenty-year history and the deeply caring bonds between them, the wording of the Housing Act 1988 prevented the surviving party from inheriting the assured tenancy, and thereby remaining in occupation of the home they had shared together.
+In this appeal case the relationship between a private tenant and potential successor was that of two men, and so upon the death of the elder partner, it was found that despite their twenty-year history and the deeply caring bonds between them, the wording of the Housing Act 1988 prevented the surviving party from inheriting the assured tenancy, and thereby remaining in occupation of the home they had once shared.

-Because of the widening of interpretation concerning the proximity required to uphold succession, it became possible to appeal to the original judgment, and while the appellant relied upon two sections of the legislation, namely (i) para.
-2(1) which placed importance on the spousal aspect of relationships, a section which further relied upon the assumption that the two parties were of opposite genders, and (ii) para.3, which extended the right to succeed where those in occupancy at the time of the other’s death could show such living arrangements over a minimum two-year period, while under the scope of ‘family’.
+Due to the widening of interpretation concerning the proximity required to uphold succession it had become possible to appeal against the original judgment, while on this occasion the appellant relied upon paras.
+2(1) and 3 of the 1988 Act, the first of which placed importance on the spousal aspect of relationships (a section which further relied upon the assumption that the two parties were of opposite genders) and the second, which extended the right to succeed where those in occupancy at the time of the other’s death could show such living arrangements over a minimum two-year period under the scope of ‘family’.